 Applicants can download an Applicant Agreement from the Matching Program website at www.NatMatch.com/PsychInt or request that an Agreement be mailed by contacting NMS directly.
 All applicants are required to submit their application online at www.APPIC.org.

-Interns are recruited for two separate tracks within the Kennedy Krieger Institute/Johns Hopkins Center for Child and Family Traumatic Stress/Psychiatric Mental Health Program Doctoral Internship (PLEASE NOTE THAT THE PROGRAM DOES NOT APPEAR IN THE APPIC DIRECTORY BUT CAN BE ACCESSED THROUGH THE MATCH PORTAL):
+For the 2023-2024 training year, interns are recruited for single track within the Kennedy Krieger Institute/Johns Hopkins Center for Child and Family Traumatic Stress/Psychiatric Mental Health Program Doctoral Internship:

 Childhood Trauma Track APPIC Match # 246311--- Center for Child and Family Traumatic Stress with a 12-month minor rotation (one day per week) at the Psychiatric Mental Health Program (PMHP)